wildmountainfarms/solarthing/README.md

 was built to reliably store data in a database while running 24-7.
 You can customize this program to fit your needs without programming.
 But, if you are a programmer, this API will make your life a lot easier.

+Out of the box, this supports lots of configuration options.
+These options include configuring CouchDB and InfluxDB.
+There is currently three different ways to view the data that is stored in your database of choice.

 ## What This is currently used for
 This program is run on a raspberry pi at Wild Mountain Farms (www.wildmountainfarms.com).
 That program uploads packets to a CouchDB database on a separate computer which hosts the web portion